wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/3-what-is-msix-app-attach.md

 ## How MSIX app attach works

 MSIX app attach stores application files in a separate virtual hard disk from the operating system.
 It registers the regular MSIX package on a device instead of on a physical download and install.
-The registration uses existing Windows Applications Programing Interfaces (API) and has minimal impact on user sign in times, which enhances the user experience.
+The registration uses existing Windows Applications Programing Interfaces (API) and has minimal impact on user sign-in times, which enhances the user experience.

 When MSIX app attach is launched, the application files are accessed from a VHD, and the user isn’t even aware that the application isn’t locally installed.